-- relate to the vertical and horizontal proportions of either: - the fine-grain, retail shop front and/or residential character towards Johnston Street, as applicable; or - the heritage warehouse character of Victoria Street;
+- relate to the vertical and horizontal proportions of either: - the modern commercial character of Johnston Street; or - the mixed historic industrial warehouse and residential character of Fitzroy East;

-as applicable;
+as applicable.

-- create a suitable ratio of solid and void elements; - create visual interest through the arrangement of fenestration, balconies and the application of architectural features such as external shading devices, window sills etc.; - avoid overly busy façades that rely on a multitude of materials and colours; - maintain existing openings and the inter-floor height of a heritage building and avoid new floor plates and walls cutting through historic openings; - avoid highly reflective glazing in openings of heritage buildings; - encourage the retention of solid built form behind retained heritage façades and avoid balconies behind existing openings; - be simple and not compete with the more elaborate detailing of the heritage building(s) on the subject site or an adjoining site; - avoid large expanses of glazing with a horizontal emphasis, except to ground floor shopfronts; and - ensure projections such as balconies, building services, architectural features (other than shading devices, mouldings etc.) do not intrude into a setback and not dominate the façade.
+- create a suitable ratio of solid and void elements; - create visual interest through the arrangement of fenestration, balconies and the application of architectural features such as external shading devices, window sills etc.; - avoid overly busy façades that rely on a multitude of materials and colours; - maintain existing openings and the inter-floor height of a heritage building and avoid new floor plates and walls cutting through historic openings; - avoid highly reflective glazing in openings of heritage buildings; - encourage the retention of solid built form behind retained heritage façades and avoid balconies behind existing openings; - be simple and not compete with the more elaborate detailing of the heritage building(s) on the subject site or an adjoining site; - avoid large expanses of glazing with a horizontal emphasis, except to ground floor shopfronts and former industrial buildings; and - ensure projections such as balconies, building services, architectural features (other than shading devices, mouldings etc.) do not intrude into a setback and not dominate the façade.